Facebook shares drop after Barron's snub

 "Is the stock a buy?
 The short answer is 'No,'" Andrew Bary wrote in the latest edition of Barron's over the weekend.
 "The stock trades at high multiples of both sales and earnings, even as uncertainty about the outlook for its business grows."

 At $15, Facebook would still be richly valued at 24 times its projected 2013 profit.
-That's compared to established tech giants Apple (AAPL.O) and Google (GOOG.O), which both now trade for about 16 times their 2012 earnings, Barron's argued.
+That's compared to established tech giants Apple and Google, which both now trade for about 16 times their 2012 earnings, Barron's argued.

 Aside from the No. 1 social network's struggle to adapt to the rise of mobile devices, Barron's also highlighted Facebook's stock compensation costs, which have ballooned as the company fights to hold onto its employees by dangling more shares.